Update: The February 2024 BTO Launch is now open for applications until 28 February 2024, Wednesday, 11:59 PM

 There are a few things you can do during these few months while waiting for other couples to choose their flats.

 Shortlist a few choices for your ideal flat.
 There are hundreds of other applicants, some of whom will be ahead of you in the queue.
-Many of them are naturally going to have similar preferences as you, such as choosing high floors, blocks that are unblocked, and those which are closer to the MRT station.
+Many of them are naturally going to have similar preferences as you, such as choosing high floors, blocks that are unblocked, and those which are closer to the MRT station and other amenities.

 You can check online to see the progress of the selection.
 You will be able to see which units have been taken and which units are still available for selection.
 A good gauge will be to start shortlisting just a few days before your HDB appointment.
-Doing the shortlisting weeks in advance will be fruitless when the unit you want gets snapped up even before it reaches your turn.
+Unless you are one of the first to select a flat, doing the shortlisting weeks in advance may be fruitless when the unit you want gets snapped up even before it reaches your turn.

 Optional Component Scheme (OCS).
 Another consideration is to decide if you want to opt-in for the OCS.
 This decision has to be made and indicated during your first HDB appointment.
 You can head down to the HDB Hub to take a look at the potential tiles and door type that would be used should you choose to take up the OCS.